Countly/countly-sdk-unity/README.md

 3. Add Locale parameter (_locale) to CountlyMetricModel so we can track users locale via Language panel in Countly.
 4. All view events ([CLY]_view) are sent in one request so only one data point is tracked by Countly.
 This works only for view events.
 Vies are sent separately from other events.
 5. Refactoring: Split Countly.cs into separate services.
 6. Add Wrapper for Editor.
-By default, countly events does not send to the server in editor
+By default, countly events do not send to the server from editor.
 7. Fix event time.
 In original version events store time when request is sent.
 But the point is, we send request *after* event is occured (we send many events in one request).
 So, we changed it, and now event is stored the time when it occurs.
 8. Now all events are sent to Countly when OnApplicationQuit, OnApplicationFocus(focus=false), OnApplicationPause(pause=true) occur.
 9. RemoteConfigCountlyService is added.
 It allows to retrieve all Remote Configs from countly in one request.
 All retrieved configs are stored in local database.
 If due to some reasons impossible to retrieve Configs then the service loads configs from local database.
+10. Rewrite session handling.
+Now session extends only if any input from user is received.
+That prevents session extending in case if mobile device goes to sleep mode when user does not press home button.
+End session when user does not press any input keys.
+Fix session_duration: Use TotalSeconds, not Seconds.
+Fix end session when user press home button,
+11. Add useNumberInSameSession parameter in IEventCountlyService.RecordEventAsync method.
+When useNumberInSameSession = true a segment 'numberInSameSession' will be added to the event.
+This will allow us to analyse how much events occured in same session.
+12. Add setting EnableFirstAppLaunchSegment to CountlyConfigModel and Countly prefab.
+Allows to add a segment 'firstAppLaunch' to any event in first user session.
+Important: If user removes app or all app data from device the 'firstAppLaunch' will be applied because PlayerPrefs is used (take a look at class FirstLaunchAppHelper).

+## Bugfixes
+1. [Mobile] If user just

 ## How to set up the project
 1. Fill Countly prefab with ServerUrl and AppKey.
 Also you can set up other countly parameters.